Self-hosted service

 Log in to Sesam portal and add your sesam-node URL to the connection under the network tab and finally upload the license.

-Migrate an old installation to use the sesam-agent
+Migrate an old installation to use docker compose

 Be sure to back up your data before proceeding.
-Before Install the Agent section you must make sure you have done the following:
+Before Docker compose configuration section you must make sure you have done the following:

 • Stop and remove all running containers.